gejames/ansible_tower_automation/README.md

 ## Requirements

 Start by installing ansible-tower-cli.
 This is the open source project that we can leverage to make changes for us in Tower.
 For simplicity, we'll install it on our Tower server at the cli.
+Is it possible to run it from another system, but additional steps are required.
+Refer to the Ansible documentation [here](https://docs.ansible.com/ansible-tower/3.5.3/html/towerapi/tower_cli.html) for a deeper dive into tower-cli.

+Install tower-cli with the below command

  ```
  $ pip install ansible-tower-cli
  ```

 We also need a credentials file so tower-cli knows how to login to Tower.
-Use your favorite text editor to create a file called tower_cli.cfg at the root of your project and add in your Tower username and password
+Use your favorite text editor to create a file called tower_cli.cfg at the root of your project and add in your Tower username and password.
+You can also add this file to your .gitignore so it's not tracked.

 ```
 $ vim tower_cli.cfg